waveform-computing/db2utils/docs/TIMESTAMP.rst

 Description
 ===========

-The first version of this function returns a TIMESTAMP ASECONDS seconds after 0000-12-31 00:00:00.
-This function is essentially the reverse of the SECONDS function.
-The ASECONDS value MUST be greater than 86400 (it must include a "date" portion) otherwise the returned value has an invalid year of 0000 and an error will occur.
+The first version of this function returns a TIMESTAMP **ASECONDS** seconds after 0000-12-31 00:00:00.
+This function is essentially the reverse of :ref:`SECONDS`.
+The **ASECONDS** value MUST be greater than ``86400`` (it must include a "date" portion) otherwise the returned value has an invalid year of 0000 and an error will occur.

 The second version of this function simply constructs a timestamp from the given integer fields.